Poor

 that while using less dense hardwoods such as those

-in cross section.
+section.
 BE CAREFUL though!
-Doing this over
+Doing this over a thick

-a thick bed of red-hot coals can have synergizing effects
+bed of red-hot coals can have synergizing effects causing

 mix & match with different sizes, shapes & wood